bruHFT/DPDK_easy_AWS_install/README.md

 # DPDK_easy_AWS_install
 Easily install DPDK and f stack on AWS on ubuntu 22 or Amazon linux 2

+Make sure you have already added the additional ENA NIC that will be used by DPDK.

 Installing F stack and running the hello world application:

 ```